 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-Yesterday I discovered that there is a flying freehold issue on a house I have offered on two weeks back in what should have been a quick, no chain conveyancing.
+Yesterday I discovered that there is a flying freehold issue on a property I have offered on a fortnight ago in what should have been a straight forward, no chain conveyancing.
 Brandon is the location of the property.
 Can you offer any guidance?

-Flying freeholds in Brandon are not the norm but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Brandon you would need to get your solicitor to go through the deeds diligently.
+Flying freeholds in Brandon are rare but are more likely to exist in relation to terraced houses.
+Even where you use a solicitor outside Brandon you would need to get your solicitor to go through the deeds very carefully.
 Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Brandon may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold property.

 I am due to consider costs for conveyancing in Brandon from various lawyer and choose one.
 Am I right to instruct them to sit tight until I have found somewhere to acquire.

 You should wait to get your property lawyer to commence work and submit searches once the offer has been accepted on the property particularly as Brandon conveyancing searches are costly.